'In my 35 years in the world of design, some of the most remarkable moments have been when the design community comes together during uncertain times.

 We’ve come up with a fun way to mix things up.
 Food or fabric?
 We love both so we thought why not combine the two?

-Here are a few examples of how we’ve transformed some of our favourite fabric designs into edible treats whilst at home during isolation.
+Here are a few examples of how we’ve transformed some of our favorite fabric designs into edible treats whilst at home during isolation.